Street Smart: Esdaile Avenue

 The two Esdaile brothers settled near each other with homes at the head (north end) of Durocher Avenue.
 John's home was called Fairbank Cottage, Robert's Believue Cottage.
 In current day Montreal, this area is now home to McGill University Athletics and Recreation.

 In addition to financial success, John also found love in Montreal.
-Though it is unclear how they met, John was introduced to Mary Ann Fairbanks.
+Although it is unclear how they met, John was introduced to Mary Ann Fairbanks.
 Mary was likely born in Halifax, but spent much of her life in Liverpool, Nova Scotia.
 Her father, Samuel Prescott Fairbanks, was a barrister who served as a member of the House of Assembly for Liverpool, as well as provincial Treasurer and the Commissioner of Crown Lands.
 On June 1, 1853, John and Mary were wed by Reverend Matheson at the home of James Mitchell in Montreal.
 The couple had three children: John Prescott (also known as Prescott) born 1857, James Newton (known as Newton) born 1859, and William Frederick born 1862.

 Riots!
 Scandal!

-In the mid-1800's, Italian orator Alessandro Gavazzi was touring North America.
+In the mid-1800's, the controversial Italian orator Alessandro Gavazzi was touring North America.
 Gavazzi was a former Catholic priest who had split from the Church due to his liberal views.
-After Rome was captured by the French in 1849, he fled to England where he began lecturing against the Catholic Church.
-He also began printing his views in a newspaper called the Gavazzi Free World.
+He lectured in England against the Church, and printed his views in his newspaper the Gavazzi Free World.
+In June 1853 he booked two speaking engagements in Quebec: one in Quebec City, and one in Montreal.

+A Coroner's Inquest began on June 10, 1853 to uncover who was responsible for James' death.
+Eyewitness reports indicated that a man with a light coat and a white hat had fired the shots from the Church.
 Chief Constable Francois Contant of the Montreal City Police confirmed that he too saw a man matching this description (Montreal Herald and Daily Commercial Gazette, July 7, 1853, pg.
-2), and concurred with Cinqmars that they saw the same man and knew him by name.
+2), and concurred a policeman that they saw the same man and knew him by name.

 The person accused of being the man in the light coat and white hat?
 Robert Esdaile, John's brother.